 If you are curious to see how many people are viewing your page, then I would suggest using Google Analytics.
 The service is completely free and will allow you to study your visitors and their actions while on your site.

 Many people start a website and just assume that the online masses will somehow flock to their page.
 Unfortunately, this just doesn’t happen.
-You must take time to build your brand.
+To make lots of money blogging you must take time to build your brand.
 Perseverance is key here folks!

 The main reason why people fail at blogging is because they can’t keep up a consistent writing schedule.
 They’ll start off publishing three posts a week, and then go for a couple months with nothing.
 It’s important to keep going, no matter what to gain momentum and build that great portfolio of content.